tobiasbriones/ep-file-system/docs/tcp-ip-protocol.md

 DHCP, they can have their own IP address instead.
 IPv4 only supports an octet or one byte in the following structure **xxxx.xxxx.xxxx.xxxx** so that is the address of the receiver that the IP protocol will send that data forward.

+## TCP vs UDP

+The other established protocol **UDP (User Datagram Protocol)** is used to send datagrams that allow faster real time communications.
+They can drop information to be able to send data faster, so common applications are video meetings or live-streaming when we don't care about some pixels lost.

+TCP has to assemble the packages sent over the network and perform error correction.
+Another protocol for error correction is the **SCTP (Stream Control Transmission Protocol)**